 There are a number of options in this second step, but for the purpose of simplicity it’s best to view it as a choice between three distinct paths: self, indie, & traditional.

-Indie publishers - This process represents a "cool center".
+Indie publishers – This process represents a “cool center”.
 Though self publishing represents a form of indie publishing, there are publishers who operate in this realm.
-These publishers are less dictated by the confines of commercial publishing and, as a result, more author-friendly (I've heard horror stories of traditional authors submitting a completed manuscript to their publisher only to be told that they need to completely rewrite the piece in order to incorporate a "crowd-pleasing" element to cater to the publisher's demographic; regardless of what those changes mean to for the piece).
-The submission process varies for indie publishers (they'll often specify their guidelines; for example, my company, Tiger Dynasty Publishing, has a guidelines page that mirrors the standard formatting guidelines of traditional publishers that can be found HERE), and the services provided will vary as well.
+These publishers are less dictated by the confines of commercial publishing and, as a result, more author-friendly (I’ve heard horror stories of traditional authors submitting a completed manuscript to their publisher only to be told that they need to completely rewrite the piece in order to incorporate a “crowd-pleasing” element to cater to the publisher’s demographic; regardless of what those changes mean to for the piece).
+The submission process varies for indie publishers (they’ll often specify their guidelines), and the services provided will vary as well.
 However, for the most part the general process of going through an indie publisher allows an author a great deal of ease in the publishing process (TDP and others, for example, will provide editing, cover designs, and other publishing costs at no expense to the author), as well as helping to market and promote the piece upon publication.

 Now, despite what many will say, no one option is “the best” for anybody.
 Just as every person is unique, every author is an individual, and the personal know-how and strengths will determine which option is best for them.
 I’m often asked “what did you do?” or “what path would you suggest based on your success?” in regards to my own path as an author, but I rarely offer up solid advice for them in this measure as what I’ve done does not hold any merit in what would work best for them (though I’ve never refused an aspiring writer the information they would want/need to make an educated move of their own).